Perfecting Your Car Control: Trail Braking and "Zero Steer"

 Trail braking: (Description below is an overview - not comprehensive.)

 Braking while turning into the corner.
 Works for slow and medium speed corners.
 To reduce understeer, trail brake more (without going in too hot with too much brake and steering).
-If the car is too pointy (oversteer) then only limited or no trail braking possible.
+If the car is too pointy (oversteer) then only limited or no trail braking is possible.

 Zero steer:

 Exit the corner with reducing steering whilst accelerating and still turning.
 The balance of the race car is such that you catch any imminent oversteer without having to go past centre with the steering wheel and get to the throttle quicker, reducing drag at the tyres and balancing the car perfectly for a super-fast exit.
+Zero steer is best described in print in Paul Gerard's book "Optimum Drive".

 Summary